 Level-Up Your CS Teaching

-Whether you’re new to computer science, new to inquiry-based teaching, or experienced with both, we can help you elevate your content knowledge and develop inclusive instructional strategies!
+Whether you’re new to computer science, new to inquiry-based teaching, or experienced with both, we can help you elevate your content knowledge and develop effective instructional strategies!

 Online and In-Person Professional Development